oemof/DHNx/docs/optimization_models.rst

 just be the heating sector, but also the electricity, mobility sector or the gas infrastructure.

-At the moment, there is one approach in this context implemented.
+At the moment, there is one approach using oemof-solph as linear optimisation library implemented.
 This approach is explained in the following sections.

 Scope
 -----